mpv-player/mpv/DOCS/man/en/vf.rst

         [path] + filename of the filter image.

 screenshot
-    Allows acquiring screenshots of the movie using slave mode commands that can be bound to keypresses.
-See the slave mode documentation and the ``INTERACTIVE CONTROL`` section for details.
-Files named ``shotNNNN.png`` will be saved in the working directory, using the first available number - no files will be overwritten.
-The filter has no overhead when not used.
-It does however break playback in some cases, especially VDPAU hardware decoding is incompatible with the filter.
-Thus it is not completely safe to add the filter to default configuration "just in case you might want to take screenshots".
-Make sure that the screenshot filter is added after all other filters whose effect you want to record on the saved image.
-E.g. it should be the last filter if you want to have an exact screenshot of what you see on the monitor.
+    Optional filter for screenshot support.
+This is only needed if the video output doesn't provide working direct screenshot support.
+Note that it is not always safe to insert this filter by default.
+See the ``Taking screenshots`` section for details.

 ass
-    Moves SSA/ASS subtitle rendering to an arbitrary point in the filter chain.
+    Moves SSA/ASS subtitle rendering to an arbitrary point in the filter chain, or force subtitle rendering in the video filter as opposed to using video output EOSD support.
 See the ``--ass`` option.

     *EXAMPLE*:

-    ``--vf=ass,screenshot``
+    ``--vf=ass,eq``
-        Moves SSA/ASS rendering before the screenshot filter.
-Screenshots taken this way will contain subtitles.
+        Moves SSA/ASS rendering before the eq filter.
+This will put both subtitle colors and video under the influence of the video equalizer settings.

 blackframe[=amount:threshold]
     Detect frames that are (almost) completely black.
 Can be useful to detect